tribixbite/awesome/README.md

 *   [lsb/sqlite-vector-search](https://github.com/lsb/sqlite-vector-search) -
 *   [spring-projects-2024/wiki-savvy-rag](https://github.com/spring-projects-2024/wiki-savvy-rag) - Finetuned an LLM to build a Wikipedia-backed RAG system expert about STEM subjects.
 Features a streamlit demo.
 *   [cyberark/FuzzyAI](https://github.com/cyberark/FuzzyAI) - A powerful tool for automated LLM fuzzing.
 It is designed to help developers and security researchers identify and mitigate potential jailbreaks in their LLM APIs.
-*   [MervinPraison/PraisonAI](https://github.com/MervinPraison/PraisonAI) - PraisonAI is a production-ready Multi AI Agents framework, designed to create AI Agents to automate and solve problems ranging from simple tasks to complex challenges.
-It provides a low-code solution to streamline the building and management of multi-agent LLM systems, emphasising simplicity, customisation, and effective human-agent collaboration.
 *   [artidoro/qlora](https://github.com/artidoro/qlora) - QLoRA: Efficient Finetuning of Quantized LLMs
 *   [NVIDIA/Cosmos](https://github.com/NVIDIA/Cosmos) - New repo collection for NVIDIA Cosmos: https://github.com/nvidia-cosmos
 *   [microsoft/RecAI](https://github.com/microsoft/RecAI) - Bridging LLM and Recommender System.